aelbagory2023/web-client-pocket/README.md

 > _Details to follow_

 #### Production Release
-Production release will happen automatically when a PR is merged to `master`.
-Master is a protected branch and can only be modified with an approved PR.
+Production release will happen automatically when a PR is merged to `main`.
+Main is a protected branch and can only be modified with an approved PR.
 > _Details to follow_

 ---